What is cultivated meat?

 Democratization of cell lines will open new doors

-In the future, researchers will have easy access to many well-characterized cell lines housed in multiple biorepositories spread across the globe.
+In the future, researchers will have easy access to many well-characterized cell lines housed in multiple biorepositories worldwide.
 To get there, more public funding is needed to attract experienced stem cell biologists who can apply their knowledge and tools to the cultivated meat field.
 Researchers and companies alike should be motivated and incentivized to deposit cell lines in public repositories to lower the burden of entry throughout the industry.

-To help overcome challenges in cell line engineering, life science companies and contract research organizations that specialize in cell line development are needed.
+Life science companies and contract research organizations specializing in cell line development are needed to help overcome challenges in cell line engineering.
 These companies can apply high-throughput techniques and automation technologies to improve cell line R&D and engineering efforts.
 Together, these efforts can support a more robust research ecosystem that will generate new findings, create new tools, reduce costs, and accelerate the pace of commercialization.

 Check out additional reading and resources

-Discover papers, GFI resources, ongoing research projects, and research opportunities related to cell lines.
+Discover papers, resources, ongoing research projects, and research opportunities related to cell lines.

 Featured article